Yeqzids/Yeqzids.GitHub.io/index.md

 <img style="float: left;" src="imgs/apjab05baf4_lr.jpg" width="150">

 What happen to the asteroids that get too close to the Sun?
-Previously studies suggest that they explode -- but we don't know what such explosion looks like, because we have never seen one until now.
-But there are other ways to probe this process: the ill-fated asteroids produce dust streams on their orbits that, if they intersect Earth's orbit, could be visible as meteor showers.
-Here we use dynamical model and meteor observations to understand the explosion of near-Sun asteroids.
+Previously studies suggest that they explode -- but we don't know how they explode, because we have never seen.
+But there are other ways to probe this process: the disrupted asteroids produce dust streams on their orbits that, if intersect the Earth's orbit, could be visible as meteor showers.
+Here we use dynamical model and meteor observations to study the explosion of near-Sun asteroids.
 We find that such "explosions" probably happen in slow-motion -- they may take a few thousand years to complete.
-We also made an educated guess that some of the near-Sun "comets" might in fact be exploding (or, to use a better word, "disintegrating") asteroids.
+We also made an educated guess that some of the near-Sun "comets" might, in fact, be exploding (or, to use a better word, "disintegrating") asteroids.

 [Ye and Granvik (2019), ApJ, 873, 104.](https://iopscience.iop.org/article/10.3847/1538-4357/ab05ba/meta)

+.

 <br>